- Market Rent

 Estate Planning

 LLCs simplify estate transfers.
-Membership interests can be transferred to heirs, trusts, or family members without changing the property’s title.
+Membership interests can be transferred to heirs, trusts, or family members without changing the propertyβs title.
 This avoids probate and simplifies succession planning for your real estate portfolio.
+For Canadian investors structuring their holdings, see our estate planning for real estate portfolio growth guide.

 How DSCR Loans for LLCs Work